Nier17/test-toolbox-valonde/README.md

 4. Run the command npm install.
 After this, you can run the server with the command "node index.js" or using nodemon with "npx nodemon".

+5. To run the tests for the backend, open a new terminal, go to the backend folder and run "npm run test"

-5. Open a new terminal, and go to the "frontend" directory
+6. Open a new terminal, and go to the "frontend" directory

-6. Run "npm install" and after finish it, run "npm run start".
+7. Run "npm install" and after finish it, run "npm run start".
 Now the frontend should be running too!

-7. Go to `http://localhost:3000/` and test it!
+8. Go to `http://localhost:3000/` and test it!

+9. To run the frontend tests, open a new terminal, go to the frontend folder, and run "npm run test"

 You can see the GitHub repository here: https://github.com/Nier17/test-toolbox-valonde